umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible-advanced.md

 This is because by default each server will inform the database that they are active and more importantly it is used for task scheduling.
-Only a single server can execute task scheduling and these tables are used for servers to use a master server election process without the need for any configuration.
-So in the case that a front-end server becomes the master task scheduler, **it will require write access to all of the Umbraco tables**.
+Only a single server can execute task scheduling and these tables are used for servers to use a primary server election process without the need for any configuration.
+So in the case that a front-end server becomes the primary task scheduler, **it will require write access to all of the Umbraco tables**.

-In order to have read-only database access configured for your front-end servers, you need to implement the [Explicit master scheduling server](#explicit-master-scheduling-server) configuration mentioned above.
+In order to have read-only database access configured for your front-end servers, you need to implement the [Explicit primary scheduling server](#explicit-primary-scheduling-server) configuration mentioned above.

-Now that your front-end servers are using your custom `FrontEndReadOnlyServerRegistrar` class, they will always be deemed 'Replica' servers and will not attempt any master election or task scheduling.
+Now that your front-end servers are using your custom `FrontEndReadOnlyServerRegistrar` class, they will always be deemed 'Replica' servers and will not attempt any primary election or task scheduling.
 Because you are no longer using the default `DatabaseServerRegistrar` they will not try to ping the umbracoServer table.

 ## Controlling how often the load balancing instructions from the database are processed and pruned